People are usually infected when they eat contaminated food, such as undercooked chicken or eggs.

 Older people, especially those living in a nursing home

-People with disorders that affect red blood cells, such as sickle cell anemia Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more or malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
-Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more
+People with disorders that affect red blood cells, such as sickle cell anemia Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more or malaria Malaria read more

-People with a disorder that weakens the immune system, such as human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more or cancer
+People with a disorder that weakens the immune system, such as human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or cancer

 People who take drugs that suppress the immune system, such as those used to treat cancer or prevent rejection of an organ transplant